thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

    ![]({{ site.baseurl }}/images/spotiq-r5.png)

-   * Make sure that both Sales and Store Zip Code columns are selected for the column bindings.
+   * Make sure that both Sales and Store Zip Code columns are selected for R analysis.
    * Make sure PNG is selected as the output format.

-9. Click **Analyze**.
+9. Click **ANALYZE**.

    SpotIQ runs your analysis in the background.

-10. Go to the SpotIQ page and click on the results of your newly triggered analysis.
+10. To see the results of your newly triggered analysis, go to the SpotIQ page, click **Analyses**, and then click the name of your analysis.

     ![]({{ site.baseurl }}/images/spotiq-r4.png)